 Our annual fundraiser is on Sunday, September 11th from 4pm to starlight at the Gutierrez Hubbell House in the South Valley.
 Enjoy fabulous local food prepared by some of New Mexico’s best chefs, as well as live music and a silent auction!

 From her Socorro County farm, RGALT’s director, Cecilia Rosacker, saw the black cloud billowing in the distance.
 The culprit was a fire in the Escondida area of the Rio Grande Bosque—a place near 4 of RGALT’s conservation easements.
 The following morning, with smoke...read more

 Conservation easements, land trusts, restoration projects—these tools of land and natural resource protection can seem a bit abstract and complex.
 However, once you meet the people behind them, the value of these tools paired with the passion and amazing synergy among...read more

 When the Jones sisters inherited their family farm, they knew one thing for certain: they wanted it to remain farmland.
 Their parents raised the sisters on their small three acre farm, irrigated off the historic Cristo Rey acequia in Albuquerque’s South Valley....read more

-Dear Friends, Rio Grande Agricultural Land Trust’s is pleased to invite you join us in celebrating our recent successes and the NM harvest at our 2016 Harvest Dinner – Sunday, September 11th at the historic Guitierrez Hubbell House in the South Valley...read more
+Dear Friends, Rio Grande Agricultural Land Trust’s is pleased to invite you join us in celebrating our recent successes and the NM harvest at our 2016 Harvest Dinner - Sunday, September 11th at the historic Guitierrez Hubbell House in the South Valley - 4pm to...read more

 RGALT today announced it has achieved accreditation – a mark of honor in land conservation.
 The Land Trust Accreditation Commission awarded accreditation, signifying its confidence that RGALT lands will be protected forever.
 Accredited land trusts across the country...read more